-- (a) The take-off performance monitoring system must include the conditions resulting from: - (1) errors in the input and selection of the take-off performance parameters in the aeroplane systems; and - (2) errors on the position and heading of the aeroplane at the start of the take-off. - (b) The system must also include the conditions resulting from insufficient real-time aeroplane performance during the take-off roll for aeroplanes with a maximum take-off mass (MTOM) of 35 000 kg (71 162 lb) or more and certified for: - transport of passengers with a maximum passenger seating configuration (MPSC) of more than 19; or - transport of cargo only; or - transport of passengers and cargo, with one of the following cargo compartments installed on the main deck(s) - a large Class B compartment that exceeds the size permitted by CS 25.857(b) at Amendment 8 of CS-25, - a Class C compartment, - a Class F compartment. - (c) The system must consider normal take-off configurations and at least dry and wet runway conditions on smooth runways, and, at the option of the applicant, grooved or porous friction course wet runways.
+- A take-off performance monitoring system must be installed and must alert the flight crew as soon as possible for conditions that result in an unsafe take-off considering the actual aeroplane configuration, weight and centre of gravity (CG).
+This must include the conditions resulting from: - errors in the input and selection of the take-off performance parameters in the aeroplane (1) systems; and - errors on the position and heading of the aeroplane at the start of the take-off.
+(2) - The system must also include the conditions resulting from insufficient real-time aeroplane performance during the take-off roll for aeroplanes with a maximum take-off mass (MTOM) of 35 000 kg (71 162 lb) or more and to be certified for: - transport of passengers with a maximum passenger seating configuration of more than 19; or - transport of cargo only; or - transport of passengers and cargo, with a Class C or Class F cargo compartment installed on the main deck(s). - The system must consider normal take-off configurations and at least accommodate dry and wet runway conditions on smooth runways.
+At the discretion of the applicant, the system may also accommodate grooved or porous friction course wet runways.